nbotond20/next-13-full-stack/README.md

 5. To start the development run `npm run dev`
 6. You can access the site on [http://localhost:3000](http://localhost:3000)

+7. (On Linux or in WSL please run `chmod ug+x .husky/*` command.
+This is needed for the pre-commit hooks to work)

 ## Design

 - For stlying we use `Tailwind` with the [Flowbite](https://flowbite.com) component library